JWH-122

 JWH-122 is a synthetic cannabimimetic that was discovered by John W. Huffman.
 It is a methylated analogue of JWH-018.
 It has a Ki of 0.69 nM at CB1 and 1.2 nM at CB2.

-In January 2015, over 40 people were reportedly sickened after eating a holiday bread called Rosca de reyes purchased at a bakery in Santa Ana, CA that was laced with JWH-122.
+In January 2015, over 40 people were reportedly sickened after eating a holiday bread called Rosca de reyes purchased at a bakery in Santa Ana, California, that was laced with JWH-122.

 Legal status

 Australia

 JWH-122 is considered a Schedule 9 prohibited substance in Australia under the Poisons Standard (October 2015).
 A Schedule 9 substance is a substance which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities.

 China

 As of October 2015 JWH-122 is a controlled substance in China.